North Queensland Businesses Brace For Reopening Changes

 Pixabay

-The decision to lock out unvaccinated people from venues and businesses once Queensland hits double-dose targets of 80 per cent is sending panic across Cairns.
+The decision to lock out unvaccinated people from venues and businesses once Queensland hits double-dose targets of 80 per cent is sending panic across Townsville.

 On December 17, Covid restrictions will lift at hospitality venues, indoor entertainment venues, outdoor activities, festivals, weddings, and government-owned galleries, museums and libraries for eligible people who are fully vaccinated.